tresni/python-dnsdist/README.md

 Since version 1.2.0, dnsdist uses merged nonces to send and receive messages, while pre 1.2.0 dnsdist does not.

-By default, this library will use merged nonces.
-To disable, set the merge\_nonces argument to False.
+The default is to use the pre-1.2.0 behaviour.
+To enable, set the merge\_nonces argument to True.

 ## Requirements